Tag: Hart to Hearts

 Our Chance

 At the Ministers Professional Days I attended this last week, our conversations and our worship were filled with exclamations of exhaustion and the wish for words of hope and reassurance for us to offer to the folks in our congregations.
-To be honest, most … read more.
+To be honest, most of us wanted those words for ourselves, for our broken hearts … Continue reading Our Chance

 These Are the Best

 Back in the years when I was in seminary, I heard a story about a colleague of one of the large churches.
 He had been a successful minister, but knew a lot of grief and loss in his life.
-One teenaged child had drown … read more.
+One teenaged child had drown when the family was on vacation some years before.
+At the … Continue reading These Are the Best

 Hart to Hearts: Broken Hearts